eReuse/workbench/README.md

 has the debian packages listed below.

 1. Install the [debian packages](debian-requirements.txt), like
-   the following way `cat debian-requirements.txt | xargs apt install -y`.
+   the following way `cat debian-requirements.txt | sudo xargs apt install -y`.
-2. `pip3 install ereuse-workbench --pre -U`
+2. `sudo pip3 install ereuse-workbench --pre -U`

+Note that you need to install this as sudo, as the software can only be run with root due to the sensitive tools it uses.

 ## Usage
 Execute Workbench through the CLI or directly in Python.

-To use the CLI check the help for more info: `$ erwb --help`
+To use the CLI check the help for more info: `sudo erwb --help`

 From a python file you can:
 ```python